 If you’re looking to spice up your doll’s everyday wardrobe, this book isn’t a great fit.
 However, if you want some unique statement pieces, you’ll love the options!

-And lastly, patterns are included on a CD, which is annoying!
+And lastly, patterns are included on a CD, which is not ideal for me.
 I don’t have a CD drive on my laptop, so I had to bring the CD to my Dad, the only person I know with a desktop, to download them.
-I would have preferred a paper copy or even a digital copy for sure!
+I would have preferred a paper copy or even a digital copy.